 As it stands, you currently have to rely on individual solutions to perform certain AI-powered marketing tasks.
-From using AI to optimize and personalize your content to an AI tool that helps optimize paid campaigns, there are plenty of intelligent marketing tools out there to choose from.
+From using AI to optimise and personalise your content to an AI tool that helps optimise paid campaigns, there are plenty of intelligent marketing tools out there to choose from.
 However, with no one-size-fits-all solution, trying to use a range of different tools to carry out a range of artificially intelligent tasks can become expensive, time-consuming and messy.

 2. Requires Supervision